LexiestLeszek/py-fake-pay/README.md

 # py-fake-pay
-fake payment page to test various startup ideas
+fake payment page to test demand for startup ideas